-Drexel was the (in)famous investment bank which pioneered the junk-bond market in the 80’s.
-The comparison is a risky one as Drexel is perhaps most known for its stunning collapse in the wake of an insider-trading scandal in the late 80’s.
-However, the distinction is important as Drexel was pivotal in creating a market for a brand new asset class amongst institutional investors and that is exactly the role which Galaxy hopes to play in crypto.
+Drexel was the (in)famous investment bank that pioneered the junk-bond market in the 80s.
+The comparison is a risky one as Drexel is perhaps most known for its stunning collapse in the wake of an insider-trading scandal in the late 80s.
+However, the distinction is important as Drexel was pivotal in creating a market for a brand new asset class among institutional investors and that is exactly the role Galaxy hopes to play in crypto.

 Novogratz Tempering Expectations for the Start of Trading but Highlighting Long-Term Potential

 For his part, Novogratz sat down for a TV interview with BNN Bloomberg about the process of listing Galaxy publicly and what lies in store for the company and crypto market as a whole.